 - No longer can individually select resource logs based on individual category types.

 - No longer can apply retention settings to logs sent to Azure Storage.

 Currently, there are two category groups:

-Platform logs and metrics can be sent to the destinations in the following table.
+Platform logs and metrics can be sent to the destinations listed in the following table.

-The Activity Log uses a diagnostic setting, but has it's own user interface because it applies to the whole subscription rather than individual resources.
-The destination information listed below still applies.
-For more information, see the Azure Activity Log.
+The activity log uses a diagnostic setting but has its own user interface because it applies to the whole subscription rather than individual resources.
+The destination information listed here still applies.
+For more information, see Azure activity log.

 Requirements and limitations